 Unemployment is a lagging economic indicator.
 It spikes dramatically during recessions, effectively confirming the start of a recession before a recession is even officially declared by the National Bureau of Economic Analysis.

 The official national Unemployment Rate is released monthly by the US Bureau of Labor Statistics.
-The September Employment Situation was released on Friday, October 2.
-Total nonfarm payroll employment increased by just 661,000 in September, marking a significant slowdown in the labor market recovery, while the unemployment rate dropped to 7.9%.
+The November Employment Situation was released on Friday, December 4.
+Total nonfarm payroll employment increased by just 245,000 in November, just 1/3 of the jobs added the month prior, marking a continued slowdown in the labor market recovery, while the unemployment rate dropped just 0.2% to 6.7%.
+However, if you account for underemployment and those workers marginalized from the work force (known as the U-6 rate), the rate is 12.0%.

 We can get a more real-time view of the employment market through Initial Weekly Jobless Claims, reported by the US Department of Labor, on just a one week lag.

 The Department of Labor has reported unprecedented initial jobless claims weekly since March, dwarfing any previously reported highs by as much as 5-10x.
-However, new claims had consistently been declining… until late July, when they reversed the trend.
-However, declines in new claims resumed in August but have remained relatively flat for the last month.
-For the week ending October 3rd, the Department of Labor reported 840,000 new jobless claims, a decrease of 9,000 from the previous week.
+However, new claims have mostly been consistently declining since.
+For the week ending December 26th, the Department of Labor reported 787,000 new jobless claims.

 It is however extremely important to recognize this is still extremely elevated.
 Before March, the single highest week was 695,000 initial claims experienced during the 1980s.
 The nearly complete and total shutdown of the economy in the second half of March has created more job losses and more insured unemployment than has ever been seen, even in the peak of previous recessions.
 We had weeks with more jobless claims than total insured unemployment reached in total during past recessions.

-It should be noted that this does not fully capture all those who have lost jobs or income, as not all are eligible for unemployment.
+It should be noted that this does not fully capture all those who have lost jobs or income, as not all are eligible for unemployment, hence the disconnect between the weekly numbers generated by unemployment insurance claims and the monthly numbers generated by household surveys.
+You can see this most clearly in the 3.6% insured unemployment rate vs. the 6.7% unemployment rate (or 12.0% U-6 rate).

 What Consumer Spending Says About When the Economy Will Recover